darwinia-network/darwinia-docs-deprecated/docs/builder/networks/darwinia.md

 title: Darwinia
 ---

-Darwinia is a public chain based on substrate with cross-chain components, including substrate to ethereum and substrate to substrate.
+Darwinia is a chain based on substrate with cross-chain components, including substrate to ethereum and substrate to substrate.

+Darwinia is now a parachain of [Polkadot](https://polkadot.subscan.io/parachain/2046).

 ## Network Info